 A breast reduction procedure can be very rewarding for someone who has previously suffered from oversized breasts.
 Making sure you recover the right way and feel your best is important in the recovery process.
-However, you may not know what to expect throughout this process.
+However, you may not know what to expect throughout this process or during your breast reduction recovery.
 You may be confused or overwhelmed by some of the steps.
 Let’s take the time to lay them out and explain each step.

 What is Breast Reduction?

 A breast reduction is a surgical procedure that removes glandular tissue, skin, and fat from the breasts.
 This procedure is performed to reduce the size of the breasts and to reduce any complications that are associated with oversized breasts.
 This surgical procedure is performed under general anesthesia and will require extensive recovery time.

 What are the Steps to Recovering from Breast Reduction?